Traditional games of India: Four corners

 Players attempt to run between the four corners of a square without being tagged by the denner, who is in the middle of the square.
 In a Telugu variation of the game, Nalugu Stambalata, there is a pole in each corner of the square that the players must touch.
 In Maharashtra, the game is known as "Khamb-Khambolya".

 Tree-climbing monkey

 The denner tries to tag players who can climb up trees to escape; these players can try to touch a stick kept within a circle on the ground in order to become safe from the denner.
 Variants of this game are also known as "Surparambya" or "Surparambi".

 Labbo-Daal

 Also known as "kiss the stick" or "Soljhapta" in Bengali, this variation of tree-climbing monkey sees the denner attempting to rush back to kiss the stick after tagging another player, while the other players try to thwart the denner by picking the stick up and throwing it away before the denner can kiss it.

 Chappa-pani

-Players who are squatting can't be tagged by the denner in this game, but they can only stand up when touched by players who are standing up.
+Players who are squatting can't be tagged by the denner in this game, but they can only stand up when touched by other players who are standing up.
 This game is also known as Uthali.